h2oai/h2o-3/h2o-docs/src/product/explain.rst

 TO DO: Overview of the output object.
 Add some plots

-When `explain()` is provided a list of models, we get the following explanations:
+When ``h2o.explain()`` is provided a list of models, the following explanations will be generated by default:

-- Leaderboard
+- Leaderboard (compare all models)
 - Confusion Matrix for Leader Model (classification only)
 - Residual Analysis for Leader Model (regression only)
 - Variable Importance of Top Base Model